Early morning on Bunker Hill was foggy and bleak. The sun

 time unknown to the building’s management.

-Over the past few years I have heard stories
+Over the past few years I have heard stories from friends

 and via party gossip about this one Bunker Hill building.
 The building management